Genetic counselling means talking with a genetics specialist to help you understand a genetic condition that runs in your family.

 If there is something you do not understand, tell your genetics specialist so they can explain.
 You can also contact them again if you have more questions.
-You will usually get a letter after the meeting that lists all the important points.
+After the meeting, you will usually get a letter that lists all the important points.

 This means estimating your risk of getting certain cancers that may run in your family.